Salary Range: $55,000.00 to $61,000.00, Annually

 - Facilitate student/supervisor relationship to enhance professional skill set development.

-- Serve as a liaison between students and internship sites and guide the supervisor’s role in educating students in a professional setting; may conduct site visits and collect mid-term and final evaluations.
+- Serve as a liaison between students and agency internship sites; may conduct site visits and collect mid-term and final evaluations.

-- Utilize technological tools to increase efficiency of program execution and provide all program materials and communication to participants.
+- Utilize technological tools to increase efficiency of program recruitment and execution and provide all program materials and communication to participants including but not limited to email, text messaging, and phone calls.

 - Other duties as assigned.

-- Contribute to the execution of a strategic marketing and recruitment plan for federal internship programs.
+- Collaborate closely with the MarCom department to contribute to the execution of a strategic marketing and recruitment plan for federal programs.

-- Support and/or participate in limited recruitment trips at colleges and universities each semester to promote TWC and introduce to faculty, staff, administrators, and prospective students the programs TWC offers.
+- Support and/or participate in virtual and/or limited recruitment trips at colleges and universities to promote TWC and introduce to faculty, staff, administrators, and prospective students the programs TWC offers.

 Required Education and Experience